jhpyle/docassemble/_docs/functions.md

 ## <a name="initiate_sms_session"></a>initiate_sms_session()

-The `initiate_sms_session()` function is used to bring someone into an interview using the [SMS interface].
+The `initiate_sms_session()` function is used to bring someone into an interview session using the [SMS interface].

-In its simplest form, `initiate_sms_session("202-555-1212")` will send an [SMS] message to 202-555-1212, where the body of the message is the current question in the interview.
+In its simplest form, `initiate_sms_session("202-555-1212")` will send an [SMS] message to 202-555-1212, where the body of the message is the current question in the interview session.

 The following optional keyword arguments alter the way the function
 works: